NewZeal: 2023 election

 In July 2023 the party filed an application to change their name and logo to NewZeal.
 This became official in August 2023.'
 Both RNZ and the New Zealand Herald described NewZeal as a "new political party" launched by Alfred Ngaro, who left the National Party to form it.
 Ngaro is a former National Party member and member of Parliament from 2011 to 2020.
 In 2019, rumours spread that Ngaro intended to leave National and form a new Christian party, which at the time he denied.
 In 2020, he lost his seat in Parliament after a poor result for National generally.
 Ngaro became disappointed with the National Party's opposition to gay conversion therapy and support for gender identity, and this led to his involvement with NewZeal.
 Ngaro is Christian but has insisted this didn't make NewZeal a Christian party.
 The party's current website makes no reference to any religious affiliation and does not contain any reference to its history as the ONE Party.

 Across nine polls conducted for 1News between July 2022 and September 2023, the ONE Party or NewZeal registered between 0% and 0.5% support, far short of the threshold for entering Parliament without winning an electorate seat.

 NewZeal received 0.56% of the party vote and did not win any electorate seats, leaving it outside Parliament.

+2026 alignment with New Zealand First

+On 22 March 2026, Ngaro spoke during New Zealand First leader Winston Peters' State of the Nation address in Tauranga where he announced that he would be standing as a candidate for that party during the 2026 New Zealand general election.
+That same day, Ngaro confirmed that he and the NewZeal party would align with NZ First, citing "strategic realism and shared values."
+The party was subsequently deregistered at its own request by 31 March 2026.